I set out early this morning (3.8.2019) to capture a Double-crested Cormorant for a blog post I am working on.

 I was going to photograph this Double-crested Cormorant if it came in closer to shore, but it got snatched up.
-This Eagle that was flying around overhead and decided it was time to share a meal with its mate.
+This female Eagle that was flying around overhead and decided it was time to share a meal with its mate.
 It had located the Cormorant and was hovering above it at about twenty-five feet.
 With a fast descent, it grabbed it and was off with the catch.

-The Eagle was having a hard time gaining any elevation with the Cormorant in its talons.
+She was having a hard time gaining any elevation with the Cormorant in its talons.
 It took a low-level turn and headed back to the shoreline.

-From where it was captured, in the Guemes Channel near Cooks Cove, the Eagle skipped the Cormorant across the water all th…
+From where it was captured, in the Guemes Channel near Cooks Cove, the Eagle skipped the Cormorant across the water all the way in.